 Garden refuse can be burnt in gardens providing smoke nuisance is not caused to the inhabitants of the neighbourhood.

 Compost as much garden refuse as possible

 Large woody cuttings etc, unsuitable for composting, should be thoroughly dried before being burnt.
-A quick, hot fire will produce the minimum of smoke
+A quick, hot fire will produce the minimum amount of smoke.

 Remember your neighbour

 Do not light a bonfire if the wind is going to cause the smoke to be a nuisance to anyone

 Try to limit your fires to not more than one a month and, if weather conditions are suitable, have a good quick blaze around sunset when the minimum of nuisance should be caused

 No fire should be left unattended.
 Never leave a fire to smoulder but douse it with soil or water